Shell | AI Integration

 Configuring AI Extensions

-Section titled “Configuring AI Extensions”AI extensions are disabled by default and can be enabled or customized via MSBuild properties in your .csproj:
+Section titled “Configuring AI Extensions”AI extensions are enabled by default and can be disabled or customized via MSBuild properties in your .csproj:

 <!-- Customize the AI navigate method name (default: NavigateToRoute) --> <ShinyMauiShell_AiNavigateMethodName>GoToPage</ShinyMauiShell_AiNavigateMethodName></PropertyGroup>| Property | Default | Controls |